cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Treatment (First) Contrasts

-The intercept is equivalent to the mean of the first group.
-Remaining parameters represent the difference between each group and the first group.
+The intercept is equivalent to mean of the first group.
+Parameters represent the difference between each group and the first group.

 ```r
 M1 <- c(1,0,0)